docQodly/docs/docs/language/boolean.md

 The `bool` command <!-- REF #_command_.bool.Summary -->returns the boolean form of the expression you passed in *any*<!-- END REF -->.

-The command can return the following values, depending on the *any* result type:
+The command can return the following values, depending on the *expression* result type:

 |Expression result type|Return of the bool command|
 |:----|:----|